Motility Review Conference:

 The 2016-2017 academic calendar year, the GI Section was the recipient of the American College of Gastroenterology Edgar Achkar Visiting Professorship.
 On April 25 and 26, 2017, we were honored to host Dr. Brian Edward Lacy, Ph.D., M.D., Chief of Gastroenterology and Hepatology, Professor of Medicine and Director of the GI Motility Laboratory at Dartmouth-Hitchcock Medical Center; and Director, MD-PhD Program at Geisel School of Medicine in Lebanon, New Hampshire.
 Dr. Lacy presented Clinical Dilemma in Functional Bowel Disease at the Oklahoma City Golf and Country Club for community physicians and medical staff on April 25th and provided a second presentation for the GI Conference at the Samis Education Center on April 26th entitled, Functional Dyspepsia and Gastroparesis: One Disease or Two?
 (Right-Dr. Lacy pictured with our gastroenterology fellows.)

 We were also honored to have Dr. Bincy P. Abraham, M.D., through MCM Education, visit our campus to present, Identifying and Managing Patients with IBD at Risk for Progressive Disease on May 17, 2017.
+We were able to bring Dr. Abraham back to our campus on December 4, 2019 through the Academy for Continued Healthcare Learning to present, Exploring the Future of IBD Care: The Role of JAK Inhibitors.
 Dr. Abraham is an associate professor of clinical medicine in the Academic Division of Gastroenterology and Hepatology at Houston Methodist-Weill Cornell Medical College.

 Liver Case Files Conference:

-Liver Case Files Conference; monthly alternating with IBD conference (typically conducted on first Wednesday of the month).
 Clinical case conference led by hepatology faculty with two fellows assigned who will work as a team to present the conference.
 One fellow is identified as the case presenter and the other as EBM literature reviewer.
-The responsibilities of each presenter is outlined below (Program Improvement 2016)
+The responsibilities of each presenter is outlined below.

 Case presentation: The case presenting fellow selects one educational case from his/her clinic/inpatient consult service month and will give a short presentation on the clinical course.
 This will include review of appropriate biochemistries, serologies, pathology and imaging.
 The assistance of multiple disciplines (i.e. pathologist and radiologist) can be obtained as necessary.
 Case presenting fellow will present an interesting liver case in a set format as outlined below.